lukerm/image-selector/README.md

 are many images or they are very high resolution.

 select which images belong together by clicking on them.
 Afterwards, go back through the group choosing the best ones (the s key will save them, indicated by a green border) and the ones which really must go (the d key will delete them, indicated by a red border).
-Once you've made a choice for _every_ photo in that group, click "Save group".
+Once you've made a choice for _every_ photo in that group, click "Save group" (or Shft+C to complete it).
+Click "Shortcuts" to see a list of all available shortcuts.

 Repeat until you have filtered down every group in the loaded image directory.

+Note: if you click "Save group" / Shft+C when there are no photos selected, it will _save_ the in-focus image as a single-entity group.
+I found this quite a handy shortcut when I work through my photos.

 App is only meant to work locally, as it can perform copy / delete operations on your machine!